samuelclk/ETH-node-alerts-TG-bot/README.md

 # How to use

 ## Hosting the script
-*Choose your preferred option
+_*Choose your preferred option_
 1) Raspberry Pi: $50
 2) Smallest cloud VM: $7.11 per month
 3) Make friends with a few DVT operators and run them on the DVT nodes - e.g. Each operator checks every other operator: Free

 ## Accessing your DVT node endpoints remotely
-*Choose your preferred option
+_*Choose your preferred option_
 1) Set up port forwarding on your modem/router on port 9000 and 30303 to your DVT node.
 Then input your public/external IP address in the IP address field of the script
 2) Set up a free [Tailscale](https://tailscale.com/) VPN account and add both your DVT node and the "checker server" to the same VPN.
 Then use the VPN-generated IP address of your DVT node

 ## Create Telegram Bot
 1) Search for @BotFather on Telegram
-2) Create new bot by entering "/newbot" and follow instructions to create new chatbot
+2) Create new bot by entering "/newbot" and follow instructions to create a new chatbot
 3) Copy Chatbot token and paste into check_sockets.py file
 4) Reference - https://sendpulse.com/knowledge-base/chatbot/telegram/create-telegram-chatbot
 5) Create a new group chat on Telegram and add your newly created chatbot into it